Smilin-Dominator/mysql-and-python-billing/README.md

 >of specifying how many items there can be, you keep on adding items, and when you're done, hit enter in the ID input
 >(without any text) and it'll process the data and create an invoice.</font>
 # How To Use It?
+*DELETE THIS FILE WHEN YOU'VE READ IT, ANYONE OTHER UNTRUSTED PARTY WHO READS THIS WILL BE A THREAT*
 ### Prerequisites
 <font size="6">You should have an 'Anaconda' Environment, with Python 3.7.10<br>Here's how you make one
 - Download the latest version for your OS [here](https://www.anaconda.com/products/individual).